AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 ### Task 3: Test the applications

 1. In the browser window that opened from your web application deployment above, check to see that you received recommendations as a non-logged in user.
-You should see the following:
+You should see something similar to the following:

 **TODO**